Virgin Atlantic rolls out in-flight cellphone service

 Virgin Atlantic said it has been testing the service, called AeroMobile, over the last few months.
 The airline expects it will be available on nearly 20 Virgin Atlantic aircraft by the end of 2012.

-It can be used by customers of networks provided by Telefonica’s (TEF.MC) O2 and Vodafone (VOD.L).
+It can be used by customers of networks provided by Telefonica’s O2 and Vodafone.

 The cellphone service, however, will not be accessible during the entire flight.
 It cannot be used during take-off or landing and will be shut off approximately 250 miles (400 km)from U.S. airspace.